 When you begin planning a trip to Chile, Patagonia may be the destination that springs to mind first, however heading to the Atacama Desert in Northern Chile offers equally picturesque but somewhat contrasting landscapes from the southern experience.
 Explore expansive desert landscapes, active geysers, diverse wildlife and unique rock formations here in the highest and driest desert on earth.
+Find out the Top 5 Things to Do in San Pedro de Atacama.

 Despite Atacama Desert’s dry, dramatic and seemingly uninhabitable climate, the area is brimming with life.
 A rich variety or fauna and flora can be found in the area including animals such as foxes, flamingos and vicuñas, and over 500 species of vegetation that has adapted to the extreme climate.